KaptajnFjaesing/Book-Physics/README.md

 # Book-Physics
-Exams notes from my Physics study collected in a book
+Exams notes from my Physics study collected in a book [link to PDF version](main.pdf.pdf)